 Myra Woodard-Shobe, MSSW, LCADC

-Myra received her Bachelor of Science in Social Work (BSSW) from Spalding University and her CADC (Certified Alcohol Drug Counselor) in 2009.
+Myra received her Bachelor of Science in Social Work (BSSW) from Spalding University and her CADC (Certified Alcohol and Drug Counselor) in 2009.
 She was awarded a Master of Science in Social Work from the University of Louisville Kent School and her LCADC (Licensed Clinical Alcohol and Drug Counselor) in 2015.
 She is also certified in Eye Movement Desensitization and Reprocessing (EMDR), an evidence-based therapy used to treat trauma and other emotional challenges.

 Myra believes, “If we can change one individual, we can change families.
 If we change families, we can change communities.
 If we change communities, we can change the world.”